emclare21/IntermediateArduino/README.md

 ![Alt Text](https://github.com/emclare21/IntermediateArduino/blob/master/Media/LEDFade.png)
 * Credit goes to [Dr. Shields](https://github.com/DoctorShields/CircuitPython)
 ### Problems and Solutions
 My problems stemmed from trying to remember how to work and LED.
-It was the begining of the year, and I was trying to remember how to wire up the LED to make it work
+It was the begining of the year, and I was trying to remember how to wire up the LED to make it work.
+Here is a link to LED Blink with a picture of how to wire it. https://www.arduino.cc/en/tutorial/blink

 ## HelloLCD